rocky-linux/sig-core-toolkit/README.md

 * Have pre-commit installed
 * Have shellcheck installed
 * Shell Scripts: These must pass a shellcheck test!
-* Python scripts: Try your best to follow PEP8 guidelines
+* Python scripts: Try your best to follow PEP8 guidelines (even the best linters get things wrong)

 Your PR should be against the devel branch at all times.
 PR's against the main branch will be closed.